Acne: Types, Causes & Care

 For starters, wearing tight clothing—like a shirt or jacket—can create pressure on the skin as you move around.
 Or, if you're carrying around more than one bag at once and not paying attention to how much weight it's putting on your body, this could also contribute to chafing at certain spots.
-Another way people can put pressure on themselves without realising it involves sleeping on their backs instead of lying flat on one side like we should do every night before going deep into dreamland!
+Another way people can put pressure on themselves without realizing it involves sleeping on their backs instead of lying flat on one side like we should do every night before going deep into dreamland!

 This causes friction and causes tears on the skin.
 This makes your skin a lot more prone to acne.

 UV rays are a form of radiation that causes skin damage, and this cumulative effect of UV rays is what leads to wrinkles, skin cancer, and premature aging.
 The best way to protect yourself from the sun's harmful effects?
 Use sunscreen!

 Pimple popping is not the right way to treat acne.

 Instead of squeezing or picking at their head (which can damage the follicle), try using products like benzoyl peroxide lotion or topical retinoids instead; both contain antibacterial agents that help prevent germs from spreading throughout your body by killing off bacteria.

 You can control the acne-causing foods you eat by eating a diet that's high in antioxidants, omega-3 fatty acids, and zinc.
 A balanced diet will help your skin stay clear too.

 Antioxidants: Antioxidants like vitamins C and E help fight free radicals in the body that cause damage to cells and DNA (the genetic material).
 Foods rich in antioxidants include blueberries, blackberries, strawberries and cranberries, and green leafy vegetables.